Anza-Borrego Desert: Lower Willows

 There are signs, but they tend to be old, washed away, or in the wrong place.

-Every couple of years, after a flash flood (August 2013 was one of them) things tend to change in the lower willows.
+Every couple of years, after a flash flood (2013 & 2019) things tend to change in lower willows.

 The last part of the road, at the gate, is closed in summer.

 The gate is very close (5 min) from 3th crossing.
 Expect sand, mud and a small water crossing.

 Tip: Hike further along the creek, up to second crossing

 The rattlesnake on film.